kata198/AdvancedHTMLParser/README.md

 **Style Attribute**

 Style attributes can be manipulated just like in javascript, so element.style.position = 'relative' for setting, or element.style.position for access.

-There are also helper methods, getStyle(name) and setStyle(name, value) which will set the  correct values.
+You can also assign the tag.style as a string, like:

+	myTag.style = "display: block; float: right; font-weight: bold"

+in addition to individual properties:

+	myTag.style.display = 'block'
+	myTag.style.float = 'right'
+	myTag.style.fontWeight = 'bold'

+You can remove style properties by setting its value to an empty string.

+For example, to clear "display" property:

+	myTag.style.display = ''

+A standard method *setProperty* can also obe used to set or remove individual properties

+For example:

+	myTag.style.setProperty("display", "block") # Set display: block

+	myTag.style.setProperty("display", '') # Clear display: property

 The naming conventions are the same as in javascript, like "element.style.paddingTop" for "padding-top" attribute.